 1. Reverse Osmosis (RO)

-Reverse osmosis is one of the most popular sustainable water purification techniques that utilizes a semi-permeable membrane to separate impurities, including dissolved salts and contaminants, from water.
-These systems are highly effective in removing microorganisms, chemicals, heavy metals etc from your drinking water making it tasty and pure.
+Reverse osmosis is a popular sustainable water purification process that uses a semi-permeable membrane to extract impurities, like dissolved salts and contaminants, from water.
+It eliminates microbes, pollutants and heavy metals from drinking water.
+This ensures that your drinking water is tasty and pure.

 2. Sedimentation and Filtration